Thursday, August 28, 2025

 As a boy,

-a scarlet plush toy
+of a scarlet plush toy

 I named Pythagoras

-made joyful horse noises
+made horse sounds

 only I could hear—

-until adolescent teeth
+until I allowed the adolescent teeth

-on a bike sprocket of logic
+of a dirt bike sprocket

-severed his single horn.
+to sever his single horn.

-Newly numb and seeking
+Newly numb and longing

 to sew together his psalm,